 Since 1847, Catholic education has had a long and distinguished history in the Diocese of Buffalo.
 Thousands of men and women, both Catholic and non-Catholic, can trace the foundation of their success to the training they have received in our Catholic schools.
 Outstanding academic achievement, a strong sense of faith and values and a school community that supports parents as the primary educators have been the foundation of the solid tradition of Western New York's Catholic schools.

 We invite you to visit our schools and take a guided tour.
-For further information on a school in your area, please click here
+For further information on a school in your area, please visit the school listings.

 Knowledge and Values